-We end with some results that do not need dense type-locality.
+The construction also gives a more localized independence relation if we do not assume dense type-locality.
 Note that we can replace categoricity by superstability or strong superstability as in the proof of Theorem 15.1.

 Theorem 15.6.
 Let K be a fully $(< \kappa)$ -tame and short AEC with amalgamation.
 Let λ , μ be cardinals such that: